Offset Charge Dependence of Measurement-Induced Transitions in Transmons: Semiclassical model

 \section{Semiclassical model}

-This section outlines the derivation of \cref{eq:H_driven_transmon}.
+This section outlines the derivation of \cref{eq:H_driven_transmon} in the main text.
 The static transmon-resonator system Hamiltonian is

-with $\hat{H}_t$ the transmon Hamiltonian given by \cref{eq:H_transmon_main}, $\hat{n}_t$ the transmon charge operator, $\hat a$ the annihilation operator of the resonator, $\omega_r$ the bare resonator frequency, and $g$ the coupling strength.
+with $\hat{H}_t$ the transmon Hamiltonian given by \cref{eq:H_transmon_main} of the main text, $\hat{n}_t$ the transmon charge operator, $\hat a$ the annihilation operator of the resonator, $\omega_r$ the bare resonator frequency, and $g$ the coupling strength.
 The system parameters are obtained from spectroscopy as detailed in \cref{A_higher_harmonics_fit}.
 In the presence of a drive on the resonator, the full Hamiltonian is

 where $\varepsilon_d$ and $\omega_d$ are the drive amplitude and frequency.
 In a frame rotating at frequency $\omega_d$ and neglecting the fast-rotating terms, the Hamiltonian is

 We apply a displacement transformation on the resonator which results in the replacement